ethereum/RIPs/RIPS/rip-tbd.md

 User should have full assurance that compensation will only be paid if the call was made.
 This assurance should depend ONLY on onchain information.

-Example uses our solution should enable
+Example uses our solution should enable.
 1. Pay on Chain A for a function call to happen on Chain B.
 1. Send native asset from Chain A to Chain B.
 1. Send ERC20 asset from Chain A to Chain B.